 Reconstruction sounded more like something to be done on a building or highway, not my breasts.

-Many women choose not to do reconstruction and sometimes I think they are the wisest among us.
-Reconstruction is a choice and it is not right for every woman for a variety of reasons.
-Here is a great site that speaks to that decision route.
-It’s appropriately called BreastFree.org.
-A woman should never feel rushed or pressured into choosing reconstruction.
+Many women choose not to do reconstruction, and sometimes I think they are the wisest among us.
+Reconstruction is a choice, and it is not right for every woman for a variety of reasons.

-Dear hubby asked me if I wanted him to accompany me on this latest appointment.
+Dear Hubby asked if I wanted him to accompany me on this latest appointment.
 Even he sensed the highly personal nature of this latest juncture.

-“Of course you can come,” I said.
+“Of course,” I said.
 “You’ve been along every step of the way, why stop now?”
-I did wonder a bit though about what his true thoughts might be…

 We all sat there with baited breath while my doctor gently removed the bandages to check on this latest phase of “the project.”
-I think he was almost as anxious as I was.
-He has become quite invested in his project.
-He wants a good outcome, too.
+He seemed almost as anxious as I was.
+He’s become invested in this project too.

 After more inspecting and analyzing, it was determined more healing time was required.